nervosnetwork/mercury/core/rpc/README.md

 - `item` - Specify the object used to query the involved transactions.
   - If `item` is an identity, the query returns the transactions that involve addresses controlled by the identity.
   - If `item` is an address, the query returns the transactions that involve records of the address.
-  - If `item` is the ID of a record, the query returns the transactions that involve the record.
+  - If `item` is an out point, the query returns the transactions that involve the record.
 - `asset_infos` - Specify a set of asset types for the query.
   - If `asset_infos` is empty, the query returns the transactions that involve any asset matching the query.
 - `extra` - Specify the filter applying to the querying.